Heart and Blood Conditions

 Pericarditis often gets better on its own after a few days or weeks.
 After checking your child’s condition, your doctor may suggest that your child get extra rest and take an over-the-counter medicine to help relieve their pain and inflammation.

 In more painful or severe cases, your doctor may prescribe stronger medicines for inflammation.

-If a bacterial infection is to blame, the doctor may use medicines the fight the infection.
+If a bacterial infection is the cause, the doctor may recommend medicine (antibiotics).

 When pericarditis causes problems with the heart’s ability to pump blood, other treatments may be needed.
-Your doctor may insert a needle or a thin tube called a catheter into the chest to remove the extra fluid out of the pericardium.
+If the amount of fluid is large, it may need to be drained.